nwccpp/nwccpp.github.io/index.markdown

 - [How foreign propaganda claims penetrates American domestic partisan news: The case of Ukraine](https://github.com/nwccpp/bertopicclassifier)
 - [Of two minds?
 How consistency and belonging bias the need for evidence about COVID-19](https://github.com/nwccpp/NFE_NFB)

-We also have insturctional repositories for the following:
+We also have instructional repositories for the following:
 - [Install R Studio](https://github.com/nwccpp/install_R)

 If you have any questions, please [contact us](mailto:ccpp@northwestern.edu)